julianjocham/botct-grimoire-architect/README.md

 # Grimoire Architect

 A Storyteller tool for **Blood on the Clocktower** — a social deduction party game for 5–20 players.
-Grimoire Architect helps Storytellers build custom scripts, configure rosters, analyze game balance, understand character interactions, and run the game at the table.
+Grimoire Architect helps Storytellers build custom scripts, configure rosters, analyze game feel and role-level load, and run the game at the table.

 ---